Quenched invariance principle for simple random walk on discrete point processes: Introduction

 \section{Introduction}

+Random walk in random environment constitutes one of the basic models of random motion in random media.
+The validity of the quenched invariance principle (IP for short) for random walk in random media has been intensively investigated in recent years.
+In dimensions greater than two, Berger and Zeitouni \cite{BerZei08arXiv} proved it for ballistic random walk in random environment, and Rassoul-Agha and Sepp\"al\"ainen \cite{MR2521407} also proved it using different techniques from \cite{BerZei08arXiv}.
+On the other hand, \cite{MR2599199,MR2354160,Mat08,MR2063376} are recent papers on the quenched IP for random walk among random conductances.
+The fourth paper treats random conductances which are bounded from both above and below.
+Furthermore, the second and third papers only assume that random conductances are bounded from above, and the first paper deals with unbounded random conductances from above.
+In particular, the quenched IP for simple random walk on percolation clusters is treated in \cite{MR2278453,MatPia07,MR2063376}.

-Random walks in random environment constitute one of the basic models of random motions in random media.
-On the validity of the quenched invariance principle, the ballistic random walk in random environment and the random walk among random conductances have been intensively investigated in recent years.
-These models treat random walks with bounded jumps and i.i.d. configurations.
-Our interest now is the quenched invariance principle for models that random walks have non-bounded jumps and configurations are not independent.
-We consider a simple random walk on discrete point processes on $\Z^d$, that is, a simple random walk on the random graph whose vertices are a random subset of $\Z^d$ and whose edges are the lines between any consecutive vertices on the lines parallel to each coordinate axis.
-This model was introduced in \cite{Ros10arXiv}, and its law of large numbers and central limit theorem are shown here.
-It is open whether to approve the quenched invariance principle for this model, see \cite[Section 11]{Ros10arXiv}.
-The aim of this paper is to prove the quenched invariance principle when point processes are finitely dependent and stationary.
+Models in references listed above treat random walks with bounded jumps and i.i.d.\,configurations.
+Our interest is now the quenched IP for models where random walks have unbounded jumps and configurations are not independent.
+We consider a simple random walk on discrete point processes on $\Z^d$, i.e., a simple random walk on graphs whose vertex set is a random subset of $\Z^d$ and whose edges are lines between any consecutive vertices on lines parallel to each coordinate axis.
+This model was introduced in \cite{BerRos11arXiv}, and its law of large numbers and quenched central limit theorem (CLT for short) are shown there.
+It is open that the quenched IP is valid for this model, see \cite[Section 11]{BerRos11arXiv}.
+The aim of this paper is to prove the quenched IP when the point process is finitely dependent and stationary.